These are 8 reasons you may want to hire a business coach.

 3. What kind of support do you want from a coach?

 Do you want an accountability partner?
 Someone to brainstorm with?
 Do you want to work with someone who is more inspirational and big-picture focused, or do you need someone who is more tactical and focused on action plans?
 Being clear about the type of guidance you need can ensure you hire the right coach.
+Do you want more of an advisory approach or a coaching approach?

 4. How does this coach work with clients?